pali-english/pali-english.github.io/README.md

 nor hiding in a mountain cleft;
 you’ll find no place in the world
 where you won’t be vanquished by death.

+    Na antalikkhe na samuddamajjhe,
+        Na: Not
+        Antalikkhe: in the sky
+        Na: nor
+        Samuddamajjhe: in the middle of the ocean,

+    Na pabbatānaṁ vivaraṁ pavissa;
+        Na: nor
+        Pabbatānaṁ: in the mountains
+        Vivaraṁ: a cleft
+        Pavissa: entering,

+    Na vijjatī so jagatippadeso,
+        Na: not
+        Vijjatī: is found
+        So: that
+        Jagatippadeso: place in the world,

+    Yatthaṭṭhitaṁ nappasaheyya maccu.
+        Yatthaṭṭhitaṁ: where standing
+        Nappasaheyya: cannot withstand
+        Maccu: death.

 ### 10. Daṇḍavagga: The Rod

 Sabbe tasanti daṇḍassa,